Marrickville Contemporary Art Prize 08

 The Echoes of Pain

-One of the hi lights of Biennale of Sydney on Cockatoo Island is Mike Parr video installations in one of the abandoned office building.
+One of the hi-lights of Biennale of Sydney on Cockatoo Island is Mike Parr video installations in one of the abandoned office building.
 It is a collection of 30 years of his artist career.
-He uses his body to explore pain and violence as a part of human being.
+He uses his body to explore pain and violence as a part of the human being.
 It is not pretty.
 It is a spook house that really hits you with reality.
 Once you enter inside, the stairs and hallway lead you to each room of presentation with brutal imageries and inescapable sound.
-And there is now way you can skip one.
+And there is no way you can skip one.
 It is about our own nature of curiosity.
-The you can still feel the irritation lingering in your soul when get out.
+You can still feel the irritation lingering in your soul when getting out.

 Anyway, the building itself is like a time capsule.
 Traces of activities are left as it was.
 One who feels Mike Parr’s works are too much to handle can distract themselves and just enjoy the history.